kbs5280/portfolios/students/1605/kris-sparks/20161111-kris-sparks-m4.md

 ## Areas of Emphasis

-My goal for Module 4 is to learn JavaScript, reinforce the fundamentals and concepts that I have learned throughout my time at Turing and to begin focusing on the job search.
+My goals for Module 4 are to learn JavaScript, reinforce the fundamentals and concepts that I have learned throughout my time at Turing and to begin focusing on the job search.
 I plan to dedicate the first three weeks purely to academics, learning JavaScript through Idea Box and Game Time.
 During week 4 I plan to shift my focus  by attending meet-ups, job events, and reaching out to contacts in the community.

 -----